What causes back pain?

 Imaging for back pain

-The issue of medical imaging – X-rays, magnetic resonance imaging (MRI) and computerised tomography (CT) scan – for back pain is controversial.
-A survey of GPs found that about one-quarter of patients with lower back pain were sent off for imaging, yet these sorts of tests are rarely useful for diagnosing the source of back pain or suggesting the best treatment.
+The issue of medical imaging – X-rays, magnetic resonance imaging (MRI) and computerised tomography (CT) scans – for back pain is controversial.
+A survey of GPs found that about one-quarter of patients with lower back pain were sent off for imaging, yet these sorts of tests are costly and rarely useful for diagnosing the source of back pain or suggesting the best treatment.

 Research has found that for uncomplicated lower back pain, the risks from imaging radiation may outweigh the benefits, as it doesn't improve the outcomes of treatment, may result in high doses of radiation (for CT scans in particular) and may result in inappropriate treatment.

-Muscle relaxants, such as diazepam (Valium) and cyclobenzaprine (Flexeril) provide effective pain relief for acute lower back pain, but at the cost of side effects such as dizziness, drowsiness and other side effects.
+Muscle relaxants, such as diazepam (Valium) and cyclobenzaprine (Flexeril) provide effective pain relief for acute lower back pain, but at the cost of dizziness, drowsiness and other side effects.
 Given that they don't appear to be more effective than NSAIDs, your doctor is best placed to weigh up the pros and cons of this type of medication.

 Antidepressants are commonly prescribed to relieve pain, help with sleep and reduce depressive symptoms suffered by people with back pain.
-Yet there's no convincing evidence they're more effective than placebo in reducing pain or depression, and there are side effects.
-While more studies are needed, they're considered an unproven treatment for non-specific lower back pain.
+Yet there's no convincing evidence they're more effective than a placebo in reducing pain or depression, and there are side effects.

 Manual and physical therapies